True success always starts with a plan. And for sales success, nothing beats a strategic sales plan.

 - Don’t try to be fancy.
 Use simple language.
 Focus on being specific and clear.

 - Share information in whatever format works best.
 That may be text paragraphs, tables, lists, charts, graphics, or screenshots.

 - Adapt it as needed to suit your business, your sales team, and your needs.

 When you sit down to write your sales plan, keep these tips in mind.

 Base it on in-depth and updated research.
-You need relevant statistics and trends on your niche, industry, and ideal customers.
+You need relevant statistics and trends in your niche, industry, and ideal customers.
 Remember, markets and customers are in a constant state of flux.
-There’s nothing worse than stubbornly chasing prospects who aren’t a good fit anymore, while ignoring entire market segments that show a rising demand for your solutions.
+There’s nothing worse than stubbornly chasing prospects who aren’t a good fit anymore while ignoring entire market segments that show a rising demand for your solutions.

 Use that data to identify problem areas, find points of opportunity in your sales process, and validate your assumptions and ideas.